awsdocs/aws-doc-sdk-examples/javascript/example_code/s3/create-presignedURL/ReadMe.md

-# README for Generating Pre-signed URLs
+# README for generating presigned URLs

 ## Purpose

-This example uses a Node.js function to generate a pre-signed URL that uploads a specified file to a specified S3 bucket.
-A pre-signed URL grants temporary access to users who don’t have permission to directly run AWS operations in your account.
+This example uses a Node.js function to generate a presigned URL that uploads a specified file to a specified S3 bucket.
+A presigned URL grants temporary access to users who don’t have permission to directly run AWS operations in your account.

 ## Prerequisites

 To build and run this example, you need the following:
 - Node.js.
 For more information about installing Node.js, see the [Node.js website](https://nodejs.org).
 - The AWS SDK for JavaScript.
-For more information about installing the AWS SDK for JavaScript, see see *Step 3* on the [Getting Started in Node.js in the JavaScript SDK Developer Guide](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/getting-started-nodejs.html).
+For more information about installing the AWS SDK for JavaScript, see see Step 3 on the [Getting Started in Node.js in the JavaScript SDK Developer Guide](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/getting-started-nodejs.html).
 - AWS credentials, either configured in a local AWS credentials file, or by setting the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY environment variables.
 For more information, see  [Setting Credentials in the JavaScript SDK Developer Guide](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/setting-credentials.html).
 - Create an S3 bucket.
 For more information, see [Working with Amazon S3 Buckets](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingBucket.html#create-bucket-intro).

 ## Assumptions
-Anyone with valid security credentials can create a pre-signed URL.
-However, the pre-signed URL must be created by someone who has permission to perform the operation that the pre-signed URL is based on.
+Anyone with valid security credentials can create a presigned URL.
+However, the presigned URL must be created by someone who has permission to perform the operation that the presigned URL is based on.

 ## Running the code
 1. Create a local folder.